btroop/btroop/docs/README.md

 >
 >**Highlights from Fortune 50 tech company projects**
 >
->- Supported company actions for achieving sustainability strategy goals by helping client design and implement a corporate-wide data, reporting and OKR management program to track and monitor progress
+>- Supported company ability to achieve sustainability strategy goals by leading client in the design and implementation of a corporate-wide data, reporting and OKR management program to monitor and track progress
->- Enabled 50-person organization to measure Agile performance and better manage project portfolio by designing, developing and delivering an enterprise-grade reporting suite built on modern BI platform
+>- Enabled 50-person organization to measure Agile performance and better manage project portfolio by leveraging product-management principles to design, develop and deliver an enterprise-grade reporting suite built on a modern BI platform
->- Developed and matured product management team's Agile capabilities by implementing Agile and Scrum principles and practices, coaching Scrum teams, creating Agile educational content and leading training initiatives
+>- Developed and matured a 30-person product management group's Agile capabilities by coaching Scrum teams, creating Agile educational content, leading training initiatives and implementing Agile and Scrum principles and practices
->- Improved client company's reach into customer growth segments by coordinating teams from across 8 business grops to develop an aligned and orchestrated sales and engagement strategy for targeted customer types
+>- Improved client company's reach into target growth-customer segments by aligning and leading teams from across 8 business groups in the development and execution of a coordinated engagement and sales strategy
 >
 >
 ><details>